Understanding Two-Layer Neural Networks with Smooth Activation Functions: Explanation of Training Solutions

 In practice, equation 7.3 is used in terms of $z_{\nu0} = \max\{x_k: |\varepsilon'-\varepsilon| < \gamma_1\varepsilon\}$ by discretizing $x_k \in [0, 1]$ in step length 0.01, and equation 7.6 is similar.
 The activation function of hidden-layer units of a two-layer neural network $\mathfrak{N}$ to be trained is the logistic sigmoid type $\sigma(x) = 1 / (1 + e^{-x})$; $\mathfrak{N}$ is sometimes called a logistical sigmoidal neural network in the rest of section 7.

-In Figure \ref{Fig.6}a, the circle points are from the discretization of a continuous function $y = x^3 + 3$ on $[0, 1]$ with step length $0.01$, and are fitted $\mathfrak{N}$ with $\Theta = 10$ units in the hidden layer.
+In Figure \ref{Fig.6}a, the circle points are from the discretization of a continuous function $y = x^3 + 3$ on $[0, 1]$ with step length $0.01$, and are fitted by $\mathfrak{N}$ with $\Theta = 10$ units in the hidden layer.
 In order to show $y(x)$ and the activation functions on the same graph, the former is normalized according to the latter by scaling its function values to have maximum 1.
 The green asterisks are produced by $\mathfrak{N}$.
-The weights and biases of $\mathfrak{N}$ are randomly initialized by the uniform distribution $U(-1, 1)$ and are optimized by the back propagation algorithm with the learning rate $c = 0.05$ and learning step $N = 5000$.
+The weights and biases of $\mathfrak{N}$ are randomly initialized by the uniform distribution $U(-1, 1)$ and are optimized by the back propagation algorithm with the learning rate $c = 0.05$ and the number of training iterations $N = 5000$.
 Set $\gamma_1 = \gamma_2 = \gamma_3 = 0.01$.

 If a unit is a local one, a black line segment will be placed at its zero-error point (such as the examples of Figure \ref{Fig.6}b) and the corresponding activation-function curve is depicted by red colors; otherwise it is a global unit represented by blue curves.
 The number nearby a line or curve is the index of the unit.
 In Figure \ref{Fig.6}d, the nearly identical units $u_2$ and $u_5$ are too close to $u_3$ such that only $u_3$ is labeled; the zero-error points of $u_2$ and $u_5$ are also almost the same.
 Except for the fitted functions and possibly different parameter settings, the above descriptions are applicable to the remaining subfigures.